S1M0N38/medium-scraper/README.md

 medium-scraper (*MS*) is a scraper build using [Scrapy](https://scrapy.org/) framework for scrape [Medium](https://medium.com/) posts.

-> :warning: If you need only the scraped data check out the kaggle dataset (NOT READY)

 ## :wrench: How it works

 *MS* consist of two scrapy [spider](https://docs.scrapy.org/en/latest/topics/spiders.html):